When it comes to travel backpacks – I’ve tried them all, and the Tortuga Outbreaker is absolutely one of my all time favorites.

 Final Thoughts on the Tortuga Outbreaker Review

 It’s quality build, intuitive design, fantastic organization, and smaller size make it the perfect bag for anyone who wants to travel light, but travel in style.
+Whether you go for the Tortuga Outbreaker 35l or 45l, you’ll have a fantastic pack for your trip.

 Let me know in the comments if you guys have any questions or thoughts about the Tortuga Outbreaker.
 Thanks guys!